Yumna Abuhassan- Associate Director, Programs/Partnerships

 Jonathan Livingston Seagull by Richard Bach.

-Fernando Saltos – Graphic Designer
+Fernando Saltos – Graphic and UX Designer

 Fernando is a design lover, passionate about motion graphics and animation.
 He believes that his work should not only be an inspiring creative design, but that working holistically as a group is equally as valuable to deliver real value.